Love Live! Sunshine!!: Aqours

-Mari is a third-year student at Uranohoshi.
-Her Italian-American father runs a hotel chain and she lives in one of their hotels.
-Mari is an energetic individual who prefers to take action by herself, and does not feel herself to be suited to become a school idol.
-Her favorite music genre is industrial metal.
-Due to her background, Mari has an American accent and often mixes English and Japanese (Italian in the English dub) in her speech.
-Mari's family is one of the main sponsors of Uranohoshi, to the point she was appointed as the school's chairman despite being one of the students.
-She was childhood best friends with Dia and Kanan, and previously formed an idol unit with them, though it disbanded early on due to Kanan and Dia wanting her to pursue a scholarship she got at a school overseas.
+Mari is a third-year student at Uranohoshi and the wealthy daughter to an Italian-American father and Japanese mother.
+Her family runs a hotel chain, and she lives in one of their hotels.
+Mari has an American accent and often combines English and Japanese (Italian in the English dub) in her speech.
+Mari was appointed as Uranohoshi's chairwoman despite simultaneously being a student due to her family being one of the school's main sponsors.
+She is childhood friends with Dia and Kanan, and previously formed an idol unit with them, though it disbanded early due to Kanan and Dia deliberately sabotaging a performance to encourage Mari to pursue a scholarship she earned at a school overseas.
 Her catchphrase is "Shiny!" (シャイニー, Shainī), which she tends to exclaim whenever she gets excited.